Fire at Sea: Reception

+Critical response

-The film has a 95% rating from Rotten Tomatoes, based on 93 reviews with an average rating of 7.82 out of 10.
+The film has a 95% rating from Rotten Tomatoes, based on 95 reviews with an average rating of 7.8 out of 10.
 The website's critical consensus states, "Fire at Sea offers a clear-eyed yet empathetic look at a corner of the world whose terrain may be unfamiliar to many, but whose people's story remains universal".
 It also has a score of 87 out of 100 on Metacritic, based on 20 critics, indicating "universal acclaim".